av1155/av1155/README.md

 # <p align="center">< 👋 Hi there, I'm Andrea! /></p>
-I'm a 22 year old Computer Science student from 🇪🇸 currently studying at the University of Miami 🎓.
+I'm a 22-year-old Computer Science student from 🇪🇸 currently studying at the University of Miami 🎓.
 I'm passionate about technology and programming, and I'm always looking for opportunities to learn and grow 🌱.

-🔭 I'm currently working on some Python side projects to develop my skills and would love to collaborate with others who share my interests.
-If you're interested in working on a project together, please don't hesitate to reach out!
+🔭 I'm currently exploring the fascinating world of Java, and I've sharpened my programming skills by working on some exciting Python side projects.
+I'm always on the lookout for like-minded individuals who share my passion for coding and would be interested in collaborating on a project.
+If you're keen to collaborate, let's connect and create something awesome together!

-⚡ Some of the programming languages I'm familiar with include Python, HTML, CSS, and Git, but I'm always eager to learn more.
+⚡ Some of the programming languages I'm familiar with include Python, Java, and HTML/CSS; I have also become very familiar with Git.
+I'm always eager to learn more.
 I'm excited to continue exploring the world of software development and to meet other developers who are just as passionate about coding as I am.

 🤝 If you're interested in connecting with me or collaborating on a project, feel free to reach out!
 You can find me on [LinkedIn](https://linkedin.com/in/andrea-venti).